BEAST-Fitting/beast/docs/workflow.rst

-The observed catalog should be split into separate files for each source density.
+The observed catalog should be split into separate files for each source density bin.
+These bins are determined by the beast_settings parameters, and can have linear (default) or log spacing, where the user can determine the number or width of the bins (set using sd_binmode, sd_binwidth and sd_Nbins in beast_settings).
 In addition, each source density catalog can be split into a set of sub-files to have at most 'n_per_file' sources (or, if there are very few stars in a source density bin, at least 'min_n_subfile' sub-files).
 The sources are sorted by the 'sort_col' flux before splitting to put sources with similar